Utah

 Hospitals, health systems, and other health care entities receive COVID-19 Preparedness and Response Activities Cooperative Agreement funding via their hospital association.

-| HPP Cooperative Agreement Funding | COVID-19 Supplemental Funding | ASPR Health Care Readiness:
+| HPP Cooperative Agreement Funding | COVID-19 Supplemental Funding | ASPR Health Care Readiness: Stories from the Field |

 |---|---|---|